 Planetary Geochemistry EPSc 474

 This course surveys the origin of the solar system; the geochemistry of the planets, their satellites, the other small bodies in the solar system, meteorites, and of extrasolar planets and brown dwarfs.
 It utilizes data from Earth-based, Earth orbital, and spacecraft observations, and makes extensive use of physical chemistry for data interpretation and for predictions.
-Professor Fegley teaches this course every other year in the spring semester (see current EPS course listings).
+Professor Fegley teaches this course every other year in the spring semester (see current EEPS course listings).

 Earth System Science EPSc 401

 This course is a quantitative introduction to physical and chemical interactions among the Earth’s atmosphere, oceans, and land.
 Students learn about the use of the geologic record to infer how much these interactions have varied over time.
-Professor Fegley offers this class every other spring semester (see current EPS course listings).
+Professor Fegley offers this class every other spring semester (see current EEPS course listings).

 Thermodynamics & Phase Equilibria EPSc 569

 This course covers the basic equilibrium thermodynamics relevant to geological systems, including the derivation of the reaction log K as a function of temperature and pressure and activity-composition models for various minerals and co-existing gas/fluid phases.
 These principles are applied to the calculation of phase diagrams for simple systems and to the interpretation of phase relations for more complex systems determined by experiments and topological constraints.
-Professor Fegley offers this course in the fall semester (see current EPS course listings).
+Professor Fegley offers this course in the fall semester (see current EEPS course listings).

 Old Courses (no longer offered):